TinyWebEx/AutomaticSettings/README.md

 You can use `AutomaticSettings.Trigger.registerSave` to register a "save trigger" that is executed when an option is saved (actually directly before it is saved).
 It is thus quite useful to automatically apply the option or send it to other parts of the browser extension, so they are notified that a the value of the option changed.
 This is a useful feature for your usability, because the `AutomaticSetings` module automatically saves all options, so they should also automatically be applied, so the user immediately sees the difference.

 You can also use it to validate the input and cancel saving, you need to throw some errors then.
-Note that you should then show an appropiate error message yourself, as this error is not catched by the library - in contrast to everything else that happens afterwards, i.e. the saving of the option itself, e.g.
+Note that you should then show an appropriate error message yourself, as this error is not catched by the library - in contrast to everything else that happens afterwards, i.e. the saving of the option itself, e.g.

 ### Triggers before and after loading